 If you give a small donation, many times the scammer will draw your attention to the clipboard they are using that has the petition you signed and point to the part of the form that states “Minimum 2, 3, 5 or even 10 Euros” the scammer will use a paper with different rates depending on how much money they think they can scam you out of.
-If you refuse or challenge them on the amount, depending on the scammer and how well they think they can pressure you into giving more, some will become belligerent, yell, cuss, and even spit at you.
+If you refuse or challenge them on the amount, depending on the scammer and how well they think they can pressure you into giving more, some will become belligerent, yell, cuss, (if they are not mute) and even spit at you.

 Videos of the Deaf Mute – Fake Petition Scams

 This is a video of a tourist who had the fake petition scam pulled on him as a ruse for a thief to steal his iPhone.